 Fees: See Fee Schedules

-Fence or Retaining Wall
+Fence/Retaining Wall or Wall

 Note about fence placement disputes: The Zoning Division does not enforce property lines.
 You should work with a Virginia-licensed land surveyor to verify them.